 The goal has always been practical tools at honest prices.
 That won't change.
 Early users who help shape the product will always get a better deal than anyone who comes later.

-All three tools are free, browser-based, and ready in minutes — no installation, no IT approval, no consultant required.
+Every tool is free, browser-based, and ready in minutes — no installation, no IT approval, no consultant required.